PGM-Lab/InferPy/docs/notes/guidebayesian.rst

    :language: python3
    :lines: 97-110

-Note that this model differs from the one provided by keras.
+Note that this model differs from the one provided by Keras.
 A more detailed example with Bayesian layers is given `here <../notes/bayesianNN.html>`_.